Colorado Day Trip: Fort Collins

 A riverfront ride: In bike commuter–friendly Fort Collins, the scenic Poudre River Trail is a bit of a thoroughfare, cutting west to east through the city for 10 miles along the river.
 The paved trail meanders past white-tailed deer and springtime wildflowers, with turnoffs to downtown and the city’s celebrated breweries.

 Get yourself some wheels: Fort Collins is crazy for bikes, and it has the shops to prove it.
-Check out the vintage cruisers at Brave New Wheel (above; closed Sun; 105 E. Myrtle St.; 970/416-0417).
+Check out the vintage cruisers at Brave New Wheel (closed Sun; 105 E. Myrtle St.; 970/416-0417).

 Fuel up with a cup: The Bean Cycle is a bike- and eco-friendly coffeeshop staffed by adorable baristas who practice what they preach: biking to work and serving fair-trade, organic java.
 Try a cup of the nutty Costa Rican blend while browsing the in-house, nonprofit bookstore.
 144 N. College Ave.

 Fill up your basket with bulbs: Downtown’s Perennial Gardener, a garden-goodie and gift shop, teeters with birdhouses, lawn gnomes, paperwhite bulbs, potting vessels, and how-to books.
 Don’t miss the courtyard out back with soothing fountains.
 A half-hour of browsing here, and you’ll be ready to flex that green thumb.
 154 N. College Ave.; 970/224-3987

 5. Cruise to a brewery: Bikes are synonymous with New Belgium Brewing Company, well loved for its Fat Tire amber ale, and just a quick ride from downtown along the Poudre River Trail.
-Book a spot on one of the popular brew tours (Fri–Sat; free), and don’t pass on the Blue Paddle, a pilsener-lager great for spring.
+Book a spot on one of the popular (and free!) daily brew tours .
 Closed Sun; 500 Linden St.